-I, Ayesha Hussain, have an offer to study MS. Narrative Medicine at Columbia University in the City of New York full-time starting in September 2021.
+I, Ayesha Hussain, have an offer to study MS. Narrative Medicine at the Columbia University in the City of New York full-time starting in September 2022.

 I am an independent researcher and consultant based in Noida, India.